tdiderich/sumologic/README.md

 ### Rules

 ### Threat Intelligence
-1. Import From CSV
-- This is a simple script that imports IOCs from a CSV file.
-It uploads the data in batches of 25 and will take a couple seconds per upload.
+1. Import From CSV - imports IOCs from a CSV file

 ### Match Lists